-‘The OA’ Ending: 5 Theories That Might Explain It
+‘The OA’ Ending: 5 Theories That Might Explain It [Spoilers]

 What if the other dimension Prairie (Brit Marling) continually references is actually a form of reincarnation?
 That in the midst of an NDA (near-death experience), souls go somewhere, before returning in someone else’s body.
 What if, when another person’s soul enters that new body, they bring a facet of their old body with them?

 This could explain the person waking up with new talents.
-If the new soul was able to play an instrument in their earlier life, the new incarnation housing them, would be able to as well.
+If the new soul was able to play an instrument in their earlier life, the new incarnation housing them would be able to as well.
 If the new soul could see in their old body, they might heal the blind body they are newly dwelling in, and vice versa.

-The new soul would be aware of everything about the original person, because they also inhabit the original person’s mind.
+The new soul would be aware of everything about the original person because they also inhabit the original person’s mind.
 Therefore, the new soul would be able to act, and remember, as if they were the original person.
 They might even believe they are the original person.
-The question is; what has become of the new soul’s former body?
+The question is: What has become of the new soul’s former body?

 [Image by JoJo Whilden/Netflix]